Jiapeiyao/use-fused-state/README.md

 # useFusedState

-`useFusedState` is a custom hook that can help handle a React Functional Component props and states changing logic simply.
+`useFusedState` is a custom React Hook that helps handle changing logic of `prop` and `state` simply.

 ## Example
 ```javascript